zianonlyhk/personal-website/content/blogs/04_cfd_framework_amrex.md

 ---
-title: "My Second Blog Post"
+title: "AMReX: A parallel-enabled CFD framework with adaptive mesh refinement"
 date: "2024-03-14"
 excerpt: "This is a brief excerpt of my second blog post..."
-thumbnailUrl: "/cat4.jpg"
+thumbnailUrl: "/blogs/02_incompressible_flows_projection/sushi.jpg"
 ---

 # Welcome to my second blog post!